 Admissions decisions are based on evidence of research interests and extensive experience, psychology major or equivalent, outstanding academic performance, dedication to and suitability for a career as a clinical scientist, and superior letters of recommendation.
 The distinguished faculty and outstanding graduate students are engaged in research activities addressing critical issues that impact psychological well-being and the burden of mental illness, using a wide range of approaches and at varying levels of analysis.
 Their integrated training is facilitated by on-campus resources including the departmental Psychology Clinic, the Semel Neuropsychiatric Institute and Hospital, and the David Geffen School of Medicine.

-Since the program stresses individualized and close supervision of the student in research and professional roles, flexibility in the student's program is possible.
-Within the parameters set by faculty interests and practicum resources, there are specializations in child psychopathology and treatment, cognitive-behavior therapy, clinical assessment, adult psychopathology and treatment, family processes, assessment and intervention with distressed couples, community psychology, stress and coping, minority mental health, health psychology and behavioral medicine, and cross-cultural research on psychopathology and mental health.
-The faculty, and other research resources of the Department, make possible an intensive concentration in particular areas of clinical psychology, while at the same time ensuring breadth of training.

-live | Admissions decisions are based on evidence of research interests and extensive experience, psychology major or equivalent, outstanding academic performance, dedication to and suitability for a career as a clinical scientist, and superior letters of recommendation.
-The distinguished faculty and outstanding graduate students are engaged in research activities addressing critical issues that impact psychological well-being and the burden of mental illness, using a wide range of approaches and at varying levels of analysis.
-Their integrated training is facilitated by on-campus resources including the departmental Psychology Clinic, the Semel Neuropsychiatric Institute and Hospital, and the David Geffen School of Medicine.

 The program’s individualized supervision of each student in integrated research and practice roles provides considerable flexibility.
 Within the parameters set by faculty interests and practicum resources, there are specializations in child psychopathology and treatment, cognitive-behavior therapy, clinical assessment, adult psychopathology and treatment, family processes, assessment and intervention with distressed couples, community psychology, stress and coping, cognitive and affective neuroscience, minority mental health, and health psychology and behavioral medicine.
 The faculty and other research resources of the Department make possible an intensive concentration in particular areas of clinical psychology, while at the same time ensuring breadth of training.